aspose-total/Aspose.Total-Products/total/en/python-net/conversion/epub-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to OFT?</h2>

+EPUB is an open standard format for e-books, which is widely used for digital publications.
+It is based on HTML and XML and is supported by most e-book readers.
+OFT is a file format used by Microsoft Outlook for storing email messages, contacts, tasks, and calendar items.
+It is a proprietary format and is not supported by other email clients.
+Therefore, it is necessary to convert EPUB to OFT in order to make the content compatible with Microsoft Outlook.

-For a Python developer, who is trying to add a EPUB to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+<h2>How Aspose.Total Helps for EPUB to OFT Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It helps to automate the conversion process from EPUB to OFT.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into OFT format.
+This process is easy to implement using Python and Aspose.Total for Python via .NET API.
+It helps to save time and effort of the developers and makes the conversion process more efficient.

 {{% /blocks/products/pf/feature-page-summary %}}